tesselslate/resetti/README.md

 # Features

-resetti's feature set is larger than most Windows-only reset macros.
+resetti's feature set ~~is~~ will soon be larger than most Windows-only reset macros.

 - Standard single/multi-instance support
 - Wall-style resetting